 In many Asian and some Middle Eastern cultures, silence in a meeting signals respect, thoughtfulness, or disagreement expressed indirectly.
 In many Western cultures, silence signals agreement or disengagement.
 When these cultures meet, catastrophic misreadings occur constantly.

 An American manager presents a proposal and asks if anyone has concerns.
 The Japanese team members are silent.
 The American interprets this as agreement and moves forward.
 The Japanese team members, who have serious reservations but are following their cultural norm of not challenging a proposal publicly, feel unheard and may passively resist the decision.
 Neither side understands what happened.
+The dynamics of high-context vs. low-context cultures explain much of this disconnect.

 The Authority Trap